An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 - assessment of a patient - assess and plan

-- preparation of the plan - provide and refer for appropriate treatment and services, if required
+- preparation of the plan - provide or refer the patient for appropriate treatment and services, if required

 |Step 1 - Part A||Assessment of a patient||